banr1/forked-Polynomial-Commitment-Schemes/README.md

 ## Formal Verification of the KZG
 The non-hiding DL-version of the KZG described in [KZG10].
 We formally verify __correctness__, __polynomial binding__, __evaluation binding__, __knowledge soundness__, and a weaker version of hiding, __weak hiding__, that is only hiding for uniform random polynomials.

-## Formal Verifrication of a batched KZG
+## Formal Verification of a batched KZG
 The batched version is an extension of the KZG for two more functions, which allow to evaluate a degree $d$ polynomial at up to $d$ points with one witness and one pairing check.
 We formally verify __correctness__, __polynomial binding__, __evaluation binding__, and __knowledge soundness__.